AOSC-Archive/aosc-wiki/users/installation/amd64.md

 All AMD64/x86_64 tarballs are generic (universal for all supported devices), the only thing you would have to do here is choosing your favourite one - appropriate for your taste and your use case.

-Another consideration is whether your device is capable for a specific variant, please consult the [AMD64/x86_64 system requirements](/users/installation/amd64-notes-sysreq) page for more information.
+> Note: Another consideration is whether your device is capable for a specific variant, please consult the [AMD64/x86_64 system requirements](/users/installation/amd64-notes-sysreq) page for more information.

 ## Bootable